All Posts

 Is it a bit dramatic to say that all of the above is due, at least largely to our screen addictions?
 Maybe not…

 I recently read the book, Stolen Focus, by Johann Hari which covers how and why we are all now totally addicted to our screens and how we are collectively as a culture missing out on our actual lives.
 And it’s not all our fault.
 Tech companies, especially social media companies, have stacked the deck against us being able to remain present in our own lives.
 The book explains in horrifying detail the practices that drive distraction and are designed to keep us scrolling for as long as possible.
-These companies understand human behavior and have intentionally designed their products to be addictive.
+These companies understand human behavior and use it to their advantage.

-I highly recommend this book if you are at all interested in this topic (really as we all should be) or are looking for something to scare you straight when it comes to managing screen time.
+I highly recommend this book if you are seeking something that will scare you straight when it comes to managing screen time.

 It’s a complicated problem.
 We certainly don’t want to get rid of all tech and go back to the stone age, but as the world moves faster and faster, we have a responsibility to educate ourselves in order to become aware of the nature and extent of the problem.